Suzanne Heywood

 Suzanne Elizabeth Heywood, Baroness Heywood of Whitehall, (born 25 February 1969), is a British executive and former civil servant.
 She has been the chief operating officer of the Exor Group since 2022 and the chair of CNH Industrial since 2018.
-She is also the chair of Iveco Group.
+She is also the chair of Iveco.

 Having sailed around the world with her family as a child for a decade, she studied at Somerville College, Oxford and King's College, Cambridge.
 Her early career was spent as a civil servant in HM Treasury.
 She then joined McKinsey & Company, where she rose to become a senior partner before leaving for Exor in 2016.

 In the 2024 Birthday Honours, Suzanne Heywood was appointed a Commander of the Order of the British Empire (CBE) for services to business leadership.

 Early life and education

 Suzanne Cook was born on 25 February 1969 in Southampton, England, to teachers Gordon Cook and Mary, née Brindley.
 Having sold the family house and a family-owned hotel, and initially sponsored by a hotel group, from 1976 to 1986 the Cooks sailed around the world in a schooner called Wavewalker, retracing initially the third and final voyage of the eighteenth-century explorer and cartographer Captain Cook (to whom they were not related despite the shared surname).
 Although three years were planned for the sailing, they ended up spending a decade doing so.
 In 1977, the ship was almost destroyed in a storm between Africa and Australia.
 Cook was below deck and received a serious head injury eventually requiring seven surgeries, but the rest of her family and crew received only minor injuries; her father had been the only one on deck and was thrown overboard but was saved by his lifeline.